systers/PCSA/README.md

 Or download the ZIP file from above

 ###Opening and Running
-1.Launch android studio
+1. Launch android studio
-2.Click on File, then New and then Import Project Or from the welcome screen of android studio click on Import project.
+2. Click on File, then New and then Import Project Or from the welcome screen of android studio click on Import project.
 (If you wish to contribute, you can directly link to GitHub)
-3.Browse to the directory where you cloned (extracted the zip) PCSA-Android App and take OK 4.Let Android studio import the project, sync, run and build the Gradle.
+3. Browse to the directory where you cloned (extracted the zip) PCSA-Android App and take OK
+4. Let Android studio import the project, sync, run and build the Gradle.
-5.If Gradle finishes to build without error run the project by clicking on the play button on the tool bar.
+5. If Gradle finishes to build without error run the project by clicking on the play button on the tool bar.
-6.Wait for a few seconds and the app should start on your device(android phone or emulator)
+6. Wait for a few seconds and the app should start on your device(android phone or emulator).

 ## Documentation
 Latest documentation for PCSA can be found [here](https://github.com/systers/PCSA-Android/tree/develop/docs)